 6. Twitterize it.
-With its 140-character limit—120 characters if you hope to be retweeted—Twitter is an excellent tool for crafting concise, snappy messages.
+With its 140-character limit, Twitter is an excellent tool for crafting concise, snappy messages.
 (I assume you’re using Twitter for your business.
 If you aren’t, you should be.)

 7. Minimize prepositions.
 Prepositions are dead weight in taglines: “Bringing solutions to customers with concern for what matters” is bad in many ways (it’s also imaginary), but the prepositions make it lethal.

 9. Use punctuation for clarity and for personality—but use it judiciously.
 Wilton Brands, which makes cake-decorating equipment, chose an ellipsis to separate the two phrases in its tagline: “We make it easy … You make it amazing.”
 A period or comma might have worked, but the ellipsis works better: It suggests a passage of time and it softens—I’d go so far as to say it feminizes—a two-part expression that could otherwise seem undesirably staccato for this warm, home-centered brand.

 10. Consider how you’ll incorporate the tagline into your brand story.
 Will it appear on business cards?
 Do you want to use it in ads?
 Can you build stories around key words in the tagline?